Panasonic Lumix DMC-FZ50

-Panasonic Lumix DMC-FZ50 is a superzoom bridge digital camera by Panasonic.
+Panasonic Lumix DMC-FZ50 is a superzoom bridge digital camera by Panasonic released in circa 2006.

 The camera is known for its high-quality optics and effective optical image stabilization system.

 Features

 Many professional reviews commended it for its excellent pictures at ISO 100.
 However, it has a reputation for excessively "smeary" noise reduction at higher ISO settings, which can be ameliorated by using the RAW capture mode.
 It uses proprietary lithium-ion batteries.
 No storage is built into the camera; an MMC, SD, or SDHC memory card is required.
-High-speed SD cards up to 2 GB and SDHC cards up to 32GB are supported.
+High-speed SD cards up to 2 GB and SDHC cards up to 32 GB are supported.

 The camera has many SLR-like handling features — dual control wheels for aperture and shutter speed, manual focus (focus-by-wire), zoom rings and a flash hot shoe.
 It is among the largest non-SLR cameras, and is positioned at the high end of the bridge-camera market.

 Zooming while recording movies is supported since the zoom is manual.
-The camera also includes an "extended optical zoom" system providing greater optical zoom ability when shooting at lower resolutions, giving up to 19.3× zoom at 3MP.
+The camera also includes an "extended optical zoom" system providing greater optical zoom ability when shooting at lower resolutions, giving up to 19.3× zoom at 3 MP.
 While Panasonic's camera models with motorized zoom generally implement extended zoom at the end of the optical zoom range as a transition from using the full sensor to just a central crop, the FZ50 does this transition in parallel with the optical zoom, making the mechanically linked zoom appear more sensitive.
 Compared to cropping in postprocessing, this can be useful for metering and framing.